pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 #A glimpse at Pharo 40

 For Pharo 40 we really want to put in place a building process that takes a small image and build by loading the system everybody uses.
 It will be based on the expertise built by Pavel Krivanek with his minimal images and the work of Guillermo Polito on bootstrapping the system.
 There will be a repackaging effort in addition to change to manage the project using Git as a back-end.
+From the Vm perspective we will use the new bytecode sets developed by C. Bera and E. Miranda as well as Spur and many other improvements.

 #External projects and packages